 We’ve covered top options across consumer, SMB, and enterprise needs, at varied price points.
 The NETGEAR GS108PE provides a solid entry-level 8-port gigabit switch on a budget.
 Moving up, the TP-Link TL-SG116P is a great choice for small business networks.
 And for large networks, the Cisco Business CBS250-48P-4G packs robust management software and power for advanced setups, which meets enterprise demands.
 While prices and features vary widely, any of the PoE switches recommended will serve you well if matched to your use case.
 Be sure to determine your port, power, and management requirements upfront to make the right selection.

-Enjoyed this article on the best PoE switch?
+Enjoyed this article on the best PoE switch in 2024?
 Then be sure to check out our other guides.